Not your typical summer camp

 - A full binder of resource materials for campers and parents alike to support the ongoing commitment for change.

 - A parent workshop to ensure parents have the tools necessary to support campers back home.

-- Aftercare services to ensure the momentum is continued forward after discharge.
+- Remote aftercare services (done via Skype) to ensure the momentum is continued forward after discharge.

 At Summerland camps we seek to inspire change from our campers from within, not to lecture them on what they should do.
 Developing intrinsic motivation to limit screen activities in order to live a healthier, happier life is what we do.

 A positive-peer culture helps each camper open up about negative consequences they have suffered as a result of poor decision making.
 But we don’t just help campers make a decision to change- we give them the help they need to identify new behaviors and practice them.

 We provide both parents and campers practical direction on setting built-in limits for electronic devices.
 We provide role-playing opportunities with parents at our parent workshops to help avoid arguments over excessive electronics use.